gcovr/gcovr/doc/source/output/cobertura.rst

 The :option:`--cobertura` option generates a denser XML output, and the :option:`--cobertura-pretty` option generates an indented XML output that is easier to read.
 Note that the XML output contains more information than the tabular summary.
 The tabular summary shows the percentage of covered lines, while the XML output includes branch statistics and the number of times that each line was covered.
 Consequently, XML output can be used to support performance optimization in the same manner that ``gcov`` does.

+If the given name ends with the suffix ``.gz`` the report is compressed by gzip and needs to be unzipped before using as input for other tools.

 .. versionadded:: 5.1